heathstannard/heathstannard/README.md

 Hello!
 I'm @heathstannard 👋

 I've been a Drupal developer for many years, starting around 2006.
 I was certified by Acquia as Drupal Triple Certified.
-I'm always open to short/medium term Drupal contracts.

 Recently I've been interested in frontend frameworks - experimenting with many but concentrating mainly on Vue.js.